 Aside from grand scenery, Black Canyon of the Gunnison has been designated as an official International Dark Sky Park which means you will be treated to amazing clear dark skies because the area has virtually no light pollution.

-The best time to visit Black Canyon of the Gunnison is in summer when the weather is warm enough to spend time outside and enjoy this scenic place.
+The best time to visit the Black Canyon of the Gunnison is in summer when the weather is warm enough to spend time outside and enjoy this scenic place.
 Make sure to check the weather ahead of your trip, as this place is better to visit on a clear sunny day.

 The best way to access this national park is from Grand Junction, the largest city on Colorado’s Western Slope, however, you can also stay in Montrose, a smaller town near the entrance of the Black Canyon of the Gunnison.